Legal Advice for Terms and Conditions — 11 results

 I’ve heard the bar-stool lawyers (not attorneys, they just like to play one while slurping drinks in front of pretty females) from time to time pontificate about lawsuits they’ll defend pro... more

-Written by attorney Frank Natoli, over 1 year ago.
+Written by attorney Frank A. Natoli, almost 2 years ago.

 The number one concern I have observed with our clients online terms and agreements is NOT with the substantive drafting of the provisions, but with the way these contracts (and yes, they... more

 Written by attorney Laura Hess, over 4 years ago.